Mike Buresh is chief meteorologist at Action News Jax.

 Paige has B.A. in Media Arts and Telecommunications from Chico State University.
 While in college, she worked for National Public Radio.

-Paige serves on the Board of Directors for the Florida Associated Press Broadcasters, and now leads the special projects team at Action News Jax.
+Paige served on the Board of Directors for the Florida Associated Press Broadcasters, after spending 18 years as Main Anchor, she now leads the Special Projects team at Action News Jax.

 Meghan Moriarty joined the Action News Jax team in August 2019, and she’s thrilled to call Jacksonville her new home.